Deitox/kestrel_engine/docs/animation_workflows.md

   - Invalid tag ranges log the offending indices; confirm tag start/end frames in the tag dialog.
   - If hot reload does not trigger, ensure the atlas is retained in-scene (`Scene > Atlas refs`) and the watcher path matches the edited file.

+## Sprite Animation Perf HUD
+- Open **Stats → Sprite Animation Perf** in the editor to inspect runtime telemetry.
+The panel lists fast/slow bucket counts, Δt mix (`var_dt` vs `const_dt`), ping-pong/event-heavy animator totals, emitted/coalesced event counts, and modulo/division fallbacks.
+Values update every frame without allocations, so you can leave the panel open while iterating.
+- The HUD highlights `%slow > 1%` streaks and SIMD tail-scalar ratios >5% (both require 60 consecutive frames before the warning turns orange).
+Use these cues to spot regressions caused by new atlas content, event storms, or clip settings.
+- Eval/Pack/Upload progress bars visualize `sys_drive_sprite_animations`, `sys_apply_sprite_frame_states`, and the GPU sprite pass respectively.
+Budgets default to 0.205 ms / 0.050 ms / 0.100 ms; the bars turn orange when a stage exceeds its budget for the most recent frame.
+- Need raw samples?
+Call `sprite_anim_perf_history()` from the REPL or test harness to fetch the ring buffer, or `sprite_anim_perf_sample()` to read the most recent frame.
+Both helpers live on `EcsWorld`.

 ## Transform & Property Clips
 - **Milestone status:** The `AnimationClip` loader and fixtures are live on `main`; playback systems, inspector controls, and ECS glue land across Milestone 2.
 Build clips now so content is ready as the runtime merges.
 - **Authoring prerequisites:** Keep source files under `assets/animation_clips/` (any path is valid as long as you pass it to `AssetManager::retain_clip`); use schema `version >= 1`; express keyframe times in seconds and rotations in radians; values must be finite or the loader rejects the clip.